Skip to Main Content

 Secondary sources:

-• Inform you as to what others have said so you can avoid repeating ideas that are already out there,
+• Inform you as to what others have said so you can avoid repeating ideas

-• Can be used to support your ideas or to show an alternative view.
+• Can be used to support your ideas or show an alternative view.
 You can create an argument that shows all points of view.

 Evaluating Secondary Resources